 Further, there is a URI that always refers to the current version of a versioned resource.
 This URI is linked to all previous versions of the resource.
 It serves as a generic name for the resource and as an anchor point from which all versions of a resource can be found.
 This structure is illustrated in the following diagram:

-Figure 2 versioning a resource
+Figure 4 versioning a resource

-Impact Categorization Scheme

-@@ TODO